KostasValeckas/PyLongslit/_sources/AB.rst.txt

 .. note::
-    If the frames are taken with the telescope pointing far down from zenith, the airmass (and thereby instensity of the sky background) can change significantly between even subsequent frames.
+    If the frames are taken with the telescope pointing far down from zenith, the airmass (and thereby intensity of the sky background) can change significantly between even subsequent frames.
 In this case, one of the subtracted frames will have a non-negligible negative sky background, and the other a non-negligible positive sky background.
-In principle, this effect will even out when :ref:`combinning the fluxed spectra <combine_spec>`, but this might still cause issues in the pipeline steps in-between the A-B subtraction and the combination.
+In principle, this effect will even out when :ref:`combining the fluxed spectra <combine_spec>`, but this might still cause issues in the pipeline steps in-between the A-B subtraction and the combination.
 If you have frames with high airmass, you might want to consider deploying the :ref:`modelled sky background subtraction <sky>`